aksommerville/spellingbee/README.md

 - - - - Alternative: Prevent committing invalid words.
 - - - [ ] (E) Show potential score when staging.
 - - - [ ] (E) Show foe's upcoming score as he searches.
+- - - If we do any of this, it needs to persist separately.
+And there would need to be a in-game menu I think, to change without resetting game.
+- - - Leaning toward nixing all of these.
 - [ ] Sound effects.
 - [ ] Music.
 - - [ ] 2-player mode.
 - [ ] Detailed logging for beta test.
-- [ ] Hello splash with long cutscene, like Season of Penance.
+- [x] Hello splash with long cutscene, like Season of Penance.
-- - [ ] Consider revisiting this song and longing it up a little.
-I want to be able to run it ad nauseum in a kiosk.
+- - [x] Consider revisiting this song and longing it up a little.
+I want to be able to run it ad nauseum in a kiosk. ...meh, it's fine
 - - Do randomish slides that explain the game's rules.
 More useful than a narrative.
 - [ ] Victory splash, also a long cutscene.
+And report stats!
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [ ] Feedback when bumping a wall, both visual and auditory.
-- [x] Can we cheat the hero backward when returning from battle as a hint, "you were walking this way"?
 - [ ] More helpful NPCs, esp near the start of each zone.
 - [ ] Proper graphics.
 - [ ] Many more random battles.